trustlreis/nfl-transaction-monitor/README.md

 - `collect_data.py`: Collects transactions per minute (TPM) and transactions per second (TPS) data every day at 09:00 AM.
 - `plot_data.py`: Generates TPS charts every day at 09:30 AM.

-Additionally, you can log in to the container to manually run these scripts using `bash`.
+Additionally, you can log in to the container to manually run these scripts using `bash` and an optional `--date` parameter.

 ## Features